 Therefore, potential nursing students have many factors to consider when choosing an academic program.
 Of course, the strength of courses in the natural and social sciences is one aspect to consider.
 However, class size, research agendas, the ability of technologically advanced facilities, community partnerships, and graduates’ NCLEX pass rates are important, too.

 The following list of the top 10 schools of nursing in California is based on the rankings of Best Nursing Schools from U.S. News and World Report.
-In the event of a tie, the editorial team at College Gazette judges the tiebreaker.
+In the event of a tie between two schools, the editorial team at College Gazette judges the tiebreaker.

 10. Azusa Pacific University School of Nursing (Azusa, CA)